Trouble At ‘Megyn Kelly Today’ Reported As Staffer Is Fired After Making Serious Allegations

 The staffer is identified as Kevin Bleyer, a writer on the show.
 He complained that Megyn’s two top executives, Jackie Levin and Christine Cataldi, were “bullying” lower level members of staff.
 Soon after sending an email to NBC News human resources, he was fired.

-Considering the fact Megyn Kelly is confronting sexual harassment and misconduct in the workplace, it’s ironic a staffer with her show — or on NBC as a whole — would encounter this problem in light of the movement taking place.
+Considering the fact that Megyn Kelly is confronting sexual harassment and misconduct in the workplace, it’s ironic a staffer with her show — or on NBC as a whole — would encounter this problem in light of the movement taking place.

 Bleyer is an Emmy-winning former writer for The Daily Show and speechwriter for President Barack Obama.
 He tore into the show’s management in his email, calling executives incompetent and running things in a dysfunctional manner.
-Levin and Cataldi were accused of submitting lower-level staffers to “abusive treatment, maddening hypocrisy, staggering inefficiencies, acidic and deficient communication, and relentless scapegoating. ”
+Levin and Cataldi were accused of submitting lower-level staffers to “abusive treatment, maddening hypocrisy, staggering inefficiencies, acidic and deficient communication, and relentless scapegoating.”

 The former Megyn Kelly Today writer claimed that Levin “persists in creating a toxic and demeaning environment,” while Cataldi “enables and reinforces it.”
-In his account, Cataldi regularly caled her assistant “an idiot” and when he offered suggestions for the program, Levin called him a “f**king whiner.”
+In his account, Cataldi regularly called her assistant “an idiot” and when he offered suggestions for the program, Levin called him a “f**king whiner.”

 Bleyer noted the irony in how the organization as a team have been “lauded for covering harassment stories daily on-air, while the staff producing those stories feels so embattled and bullied themselves.”